What's In Store? December 2019

 Huda Beauty, one of the world’s fastest-growing beauty brands, opened its first-ever pop-up store in London’s Covent Garden over the Christmas period.
 The stunning interactive store, complete with spectacular décor and a dedicated Instagram room, was designed to give visitors the opportunity to immerse themselves in the magical Huda Beauty universe, backed by expert advice from Huda’s makeup artists.
 It was stocked with a selection of products and exclusive limited-edition pieces, as well as accessories created especially for the experience.

 Red Ant says: Throughout 2019, beauty brands and retailers led the way when it came to customer experience.
-From revamped beauty halls to investment in clienteling technology, they’ve recognized the value of providing in-store experiences where each customer feels like they’re a part of something special, and each consultant and store associate has the right digital tools to deliver a truly personalised, one-to-one service.
+From revamped beauty halls to investment in clienteling technology, they’ve recognised the value of providing in-store experiences where each customer feels like they’re a part of something special, and each consultant and store associate has the right digital tools to deliver a truly personalised, one-to-one service.

 Hamleys works on conjuring up in-store magic